1. What is a Smog Check?

 Vehicle not worth repairing?
 You could receive up to $1,500.
 For more information on vehicle retirement click here or call 866.272.9642.

 Failed Smog Check?
-You may qualify for up to $500 in emissions related repairs for your vehicle.
+You may qualify for some financial assistance in emissions related repairs for your vehicle.
 For more information on repair assistance click here or call 866.272.9642.

 Trouble getting a Smog Check certificate?
 Referee Centers can assist you with disputes from a previous Smog Check, inspections of unusual vehicles, and locating hard to find emissions parts.
 For more information on Referee Centers click here or call 800.622.7733.